List of Marvel Comics characters: K: Kiwi Black

-Kiwi Black is a mutant who first appeared in The Uncanny X-Men #429.
+Kiwi Black is a mutant who first appeared in The Uncanny X-Men #429 (August 2003).
 Little is known about the past of Kiwi Black, apart from the fact his mother Rēhua is from Ruatoki, New Zealand, and that his father, Azazel, seduced her.
 Kiwi Black is the half-brother of Abyss, and previously Nightcrawler.

 The character Kiwi Black is a mutant bred by Azazel to help him transport his army to Earth from the hellish dimension they have been trapped in.
 However, after he survives a summoning ritual (one of three to survive) meant to free Azazel's army, he starts secretly to operate within Azazel's castle to free the X-Men.
 Kiwi rejects his father's influence, and allies himself with the X-Men to eliminate Azazel's army.
 In the process, he kills one of Azazel's thugs and gains respect from Nightcrawler.
 After M-Day, it is revealed that Kiwi Black is among the many mutants depowered, as listed by S.H.I.E.L.D., alongside his half-brother Abyss.
 Kiwi Black can focus bio-energy through his body to increase the potency of his physical attacks.

-Kong-Pin

-Kong-Pin is an anthropomorphic gorilla from Earth-8311.